cloudbansal/PiHole/ReadMe.md

 # PiHole Setup
-Files I used for setting up the PiHole Device
+Some setup files for setting up the PiHole Device